OpenFAST/openfast/docs/source/user/aerodyn-aeroacoustics/App-usage.rst

    multiples of the time step **DTAero** of AeroDyn can be used.
 If set to default, the time step DTAero is adopted.

--  **AAStart** – Float: time step when the aeroacoustics model starts.
+-  **AAStart** – Float: time after which the AeroAcoustics module is run.

 -  **BldPrcnt** – Float: percentage value of blade span measured from blade tip that contributes to the noise emissions; 100% corresponds to the